 It is always best to prevent your hive from becoming too hot if you can.
-To this end, you should look for an area that is both protected from the midday sun and that has some level of shelter from wind and rain.
+I have already mentioned that you should look for an area that is both protected from the midday sun and that has some level of shelter from wind and rain.
 Having said that, you will have to make sure that the flight path of your bees is not blocked.
 An area that has afternoon shade is the best location as this will prevent the hive from overheating.

-If you are worried that the sun is going to be a problem, you could always paint your hive white as this helps reflect sunlight and help keep it cooler.
+If you are worried that the sun is going to be a problem, you could always paint your hive white as this helps reflect sunlight and help keep it a little cooler.
 However, if you do this you will need to fully air the hive and allow it to dry completely before introducing your bees.
-Bees do not like the smell of chemicals and if they detect a strong odor, they may abscond.
+Bees do not like the smell of chemicals; if they detect a strong odor, they may abscond.